Love of My Life (Philippine TV series): Production

 Principal photography was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 Filming was continued in September 2020.
 The series resumed its programming on January 18, 2021.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the pilot episode of Love of My Life earned an 8.6% rating.
-While the final episode scored a 19.7% rating, which is the series' highest rating.
+The final episode scored a 19.7% rating, which is the series' highest rating.